Matthewtgordon/PEGGPT/README.md

 The repository includes a helper script `run_scoring.py` that reads a scoring model and outputs a JSON report.
 Use it by providing a model file and an output location:

+Onboarding Guide for AI Assistants
+This document outlines the core conventions and architecture of the PEG (Promptable Engineer GPT) project.
+Adherence to these principles is required for all development.

+1. Core Philosophy
+The PEG system is a "builder of tools."
+Its primary function is to orchestrate other agents and systems to produce high-quality, structured outputs.
+It operates on a principle of "evidence-based adoption," meaning all changes must be validated against tests (Tests.json) and quality metrics (PromptScoreModel.json) before being accepted.

+2. Key File Conventions
+WorkflowGraph.json: The single source of truth for agent orchestration.
+It defines the nodes (steps) and edges (transitions) of any process.

+Knowledge.json: The agent's active memory.
+Contains facts, principles, and rules the agent must follow.

+Rules.json: A subset of knowledge that defines strict, non-negotiable enforcement policies.

+Logbook.json / Journal.json: The historical record.
+Logbook.json is for automated, machine-generated audit entries.
+Journal.json is for human-readable narrative and context.

+/src/ directory: Contains the Python code that acts as the "brain" or execution engine for the agent.

+3. Placeholder and Secret Conventions
+Placeholders in Agent_Prompts.json: Prompts stored in this file use bracketed, uppercase placeholders (e.g., [DIRECTIVE_NAME]).
+When using one of these prompts, you must replace the placeholder with the appropriate value.

+Secrets in Configuration: API keys and other secrets are never stored directly in files.
+They are referenced using the format <env:SECRET_NAME> (e.g., <env:OPENAI_API_KEY>).
+The execution environment is responsible for substituting these placeholders with actual secrets.

+4. The CI/CD Pipeline (peg-ci.yml)
+All commits are subject to an automated validation pipeline that:

+Ensures all required files exist and are valid JSON (validate_repo.py).

+Runs a suite of behavioral tests (pytest).

+Scores the output against a quality model (run_scoring.py).

+A commit will fail if any of these checks do not pass.
+Your primary goal is to ensure the CI pipeline is always passing.

 ```bash
 python run_scoring.py --model PromptScoreModel.json --out score.json
 ```